Marketing standards for poultry meat producers, manufacturers, retailers and distributors.

 Moving poultry meat from NI to GB

-Labelling poultry and consignments of poultry produced in NI
+Labelling poultry meat and consignments of poultry meat produced in NI

 You need to mark poultry with the UK’s oval health and identification marks and meet country of origin labelling requirements.
 For more information, read the Food Standard Agency’s guidance on the new health and identification marks and guidance on food labelling from 1 January 2021.